WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 ### Working with WebIDL

-While the Interface Types language introduces its own IDL, it is still clearly important to support WebIDL; particularly for Web APIs.
+While the Interface Types system is intended to support interoperability, it is import to clarify how this relates to WebIDL; especially since access to Web APIs is a major use case.

-The strategy that we adopt can be summarized as interpreting WebIDL as an alternate target to WebAssembly itself.

-When using Interface Types to specify a public API for a WebAssembly module, the author must provide special _adapters_ -- import adapters for accessing external APIs and export adapters when offering a public API.
+There are two potential strategies for WebIDL: it would be possible to construct an analogous binding to the [EcmaScript WebIDL Bindings] for JS.
+I.e., this specification would show how different WebIDL values should be realized from Interface Types values.

+Alternately, WebIDL could be viewed as an alternate to core WebAssembly itself: import and export adapters could be constructed that allow Interface Types to work with WebIDL APIs.
+In this scenarion, the host embedder would be augmented to be able to combine export adapters targeting WebIDL and import adapters used by WebAssembly modules.

-Typically, such adapters would be automatically generated by language specific tools; which would mean that individual code authors would likely be not involved in the construction of the adapters.
+Typically, such adapters would be automatically generated for most of the APIs an embedder offers.

-Similarly, in the case where a WebIDL API is involved, there would be adapters between the Interface Types language and WebIDL.
-There would also be adapters between WebIDL and the host environment; although these are usually private to the host.

-In case case of adapting between WebIDL and Interface Types, it is hoped that a single method for automatically constructing adapters would be sufficient; and automatic.
-This is should be possible, based on the fact that the Interface Types language has been designed to be a slight extension of a simplification of WebIDL.
+This is a slight extension to the inter-WebAssembly shared-nothing linking approach.

+As an example of the former approach, a WebAssembly Binding for Interface Types
+would:

+* map the various integers types (`byte`, `octet`, `long` etc.) from WebIDL to their closest analogues in Interface Types (`s8`, `u8`, `s32` etc.).
+* map the various string types (`DOMString`, `USVString`) to `string`.

+  > Note that this involves losing a distinction available within WebIDL.
+* map the byte string type (`ByteString`) to an array of `s8` integers.

+* map dictionary types to their analogs as Interface Types records

-Note that this does not imply that the semantics of Interface Types and WebIDL are completely aligned: any automatically generated adapters would likely ignore those aspects of WebIDL that are not accounted for in the Interface Types language.
+Note that this does not imply that the semantics of Interface Types and WebIDL are completely aligned: any such binding specification would likely ignore those aspects of WebIDL that are not accounted for in the Interface Types language.

 #### Modifying WebIDL itself

 One of the strategies that we considered was modifying WebIDL itself.
-After all, as we note, the Interface Types language is somewhat based on WebIDL.
+After all, as we note, the Interface Types language has obvious overlap with WebIDL.

 However, for some of the same reasons outlined here, changing WebIDL is considered to be infeasible: WebIDL has an orientation to JavaScript that would